spacetelescope/jupyterhub-deploy/fs-support/efs-quota/README.md

 2. An `efs_quota_monitor.py` program which implements both quota monitoring and reaping using common elements like interacting with the hub API.

+3. A Helm chart which configures and defines two pod deployments.

-3. A `Monitor deployment` which runs du for active users and stale quotas.
+4. A `Monitor deployment` which runs du for active users and stale quotas.
 As shipped,  it runs 5 pods enabling it to execute 5 du's in parallel which are coordinated using EFS file locking.
 5 copies are used to avoid starving measurements of smaller quotas due to a few large quotas with long running du.
 As shipped these try to run every 4 hours and update quotas once a week whether a user is active or not...  unless quotas are disabled for them.

-4. A `Reaper deployment` running one pod which reacts to measurements recorded by the monitor pods issuing log messages and/or alerts,  and by default killing the server of users in violation of their quota.
+5. A `Reaper deployment` running one pod which reacts to measurements recorded by the monitor pods issuing log messages and/or alerts,  and by default killing the server of users in violation of their quota.
 The reaper runs every 5 minutes to ensure timely notebook session kills if login blocking fails for some reason.
 Quota events also track user activity on the same 5 minute basis as another metric on user resource consumption.

-5. A `/opt/common-scripts/check-quota` program which is run by roman and tike post-startp-hooks to block users who have violated their quota, or by compliant users to examine their quota status from a terminal window as one way of seeing warnings, unblocked violations, etc.   Blocked users can see their block status in the JH notebook server spawn log.
+6. A `/opt/common-scripts/check-quota` program which is run by roman and tike post-startp-hooks during JH notebook server spawning to block users who have violated their quota.
+It can also be used by compliant users to examine their quota status from a terminal window as one way of seeing warnings, unblocked violations, etc.   Blocked users can see their block status in the JH notebook server spawn log.

-6. `/efs/users PV and PVC's` make a point at which the EFS quota status can be measured for each user and/or provide a claim under which user $HOME subdirectories can be mounted into notebook pods.
+7. `/efs/users PV and PVC's` make a point at which the EFS quota status can be measured for each user and/or provide a claim under which user $HOME subdirectories can be mounted into notebook pods.
 Created by terraform-deploy

-7. `/efs/quota-control PV and PVC's` enable the storage, management, and retrieval of EFS quota status files which serve as a poor man's database.
+8. `/efs/quota-control PV and PVC's` enable the storage, management, and retrieval of EFS quota status files which serve as a poor man's database.
 Created by terraform-deploy

-8. `DataDog Logging` as-built we have a DataDog log view `EFS Quota Monitors` which is used to view the log output from the Monitor and Reaper pods.
+9. `DataDog Logging` as-built we have a DataDog log view `EFS Quota Monitors` which is used to view the log output from the Monitor and Reaper pods.
 This includes messages for key events which include all the information of the quota control file in a JSON event format.

+10. `Maintenance Scripts` facilitate deploying, undeploying, redeploying, more generally working with EFS quotas by providing short cuts for common operations and easing the use of the EFS quota namespace:

+        deploy-efsq        builds, pushes, and deploys EFS Quota Monitoring efsq-build         build the efsq Docker image
+        efsq-push          push the efsq container image
+        efsq-deploy        install the efsq Helm release starting the system efsq-redeploy      tear down, standup the efsq system,  useful for iterative development efsq-first-pod     print the name of the first efs quota pod found efsq-exec          exec into the specified/first EFS pod for debug, e.g. check EFS dirs efsq-logs          print logs from the specified/first quota pod efsq-status        print status of various efsq-related k8s objects,  etc efsq-undeploy      uninstall any efsq Helm release
+        efsq-api-token     prints the EFS quota JH API token to stdout

+Most or all scripts can be called with no parameters.

+11. Timing and System Constants

+The current parametrizations of the system are fairly arbitrary and may be adjusted as a result of experience and/or requirements definitions:

+        DEFAULT_QUOTA_G = 200                      default user quota of 200G bytes
+        WARN_FRACTION = 0.8                        default fraction to warn user about quota MONITOR_PERIOD_SECS = 3600 * 4             4 hours,  to limit du costs
+        REAPER_PERIOD_SECS = 300                   5 min for notebook logouts, record activity
+        DU_TIMEOUT_SECS = 3600                     1 hour : 1-1.5T measured before timeout?
+        STALE_QUOTA_SECS = 3600 * 24 * 7           7 days
+        API_TIMEOUT = 10                           secs for slow JH last activity queries NULL_TIME = "0001-01-01T01:01"             empty timestamps
+        UNDEFINED_BYTES = -1                       empty quota counts
+        TOP_LEVEL_FAIL_WAIT = 60                   1 minute wait between e.g. API fail

+These are correct at the time of this writing but the source code, helm charts, and deploy scripts should be reviewed if/when there is an issue.
+Some parameters are hard coded in helm templates potentially overriding the above as time goes on.

 ### User Notification & Lockout

-### Maintenance Scripts
+* `Lockout` occurs during notebook spawning and may be observed in the spawn log

+* `User query quota status` run /opt/common-scripts/check-quota in notebook terminal

+* `Alerts` check DataDog,  TBD

 ## Kubernetes Namespaces